 A Non-Profit Organization

 Montmartre co-founder Rune Bech donated the funding capital for Jazzhus Montmartre (read the interview with him in the Danish jazz magazine Jazz Special here).
 Before re-opening Montmartre he was a foreign correspondent for Politiken from 1989 and a tv reporter for Danish TV 2.
-He co-founded the health portal NetDoctor.com in 1998 before becoming the Internet Director for the leading Danish broadcaster TV 2 in 2001 and later co-founding a number of other ventures in Danmark and the UK.
+He co-founded the independent health information portal NetDoctor.com in 1998 before becoming Digital Director for the leading Danish broadcaster TV 2 in 2001.
+Later he co-founded several ventures in Danmark and the UK.

-Rune Bech wished that Montmartre would be a non-profit organization.
-As a consequence Jazzhus Montmartre is today set up as a foundation with DR chairman Michael Christiansen as Montmartre's chairman, and Rune Bech and lawyer Ole Borch as fellow board members.
+Rune Bech wanted Montmartre would be a non-profit organization.
+As a consequence Jazzhus Montmartre was set up as a foundation with former DR chairman Michael Christiansen as Montmartre's chairman, and Rune Bech and lawyer Ole Borch as fellow board members.

 The original Montmartre proprietor Herluf Kamp-Larsen (left) in a chat with Rune Bech at the historic re-opening in 2010.
 (Photo by Lærke Possalt, Politiken)

 Before re-opening Jazzhus Montmartre the founders wrote eight missions for the club, The Montmartre Manifesto.
 In short, Montmartre should be an international landmark of great jazz and a place that discovers and presents new talent with world class potential.
 It is the ambition "to create a paradise for life lovers with a cozy and sincere ambience".
 And, most importantly, "Montmartre should be known for its warm, welcoming and homey atmosphere attracting good people that follow their heart in life".

 Swedish jazz diva Lisa Nilsson and her trio performing at Montmartre.
 (Photo by Torben Christensen)